 Topeak JoeBlow Sport 2Stage

-Read review: Topeak JoeBlow Sport 2Stage
+Read more: Topeak JoeBlow Sport 2Stage review

 Why You Should Trust Us

 Our head tester for this review is Clark Tate.
 Clark is a mountain biker and fair-weather bike commuter who's been lucky enough to land in four singletrack meccas — Grand Junction and Durango, Colorado, and Santa Cruz and Lake Tahoe, California.
 She ran GearLab's mountain bike program for a while, is currently getting used to New England's rocks and roots, and is considering turning to fat biking this winter.
 Clark also has a scientific background and, with a systematic and scientifically-trained mind, rigorous gear testing is a no-brainer.

 As one might expect, our floor pump tests involved a lot of inflating.
 We tested for quantifiable factors like inflation speed and gauge accuracy, measured weight and dimensions, and made user-based assessments of more subjective things like handle comfort and overall construction quality.
 We also asked friends and fellow bicycle enthusiasts to join our testing rounds to balance our experts' perspectives on the best features for all experience levels.